UKDataServiceOpen/CSS-overview/installation.md

 2. With the command prompt open, type *jupyter notebook* and press `enter`.
 3. After a few seconds, you should see the following screen in your web browser: <br>
 ![Jupyter server](./assets/images/jupyter-server.png)

+From this screen you will be able to create new Jupyter notebooks, as well open existing ones.